Frequently Asked Questions

 When is the application deadline?

 Because the Department receives such a large volume of applications, we follow very strict deadlines.
-For U.S. applicants and international applicants, all application materials must be received by December 15.
+For U.S. applicants and international applicants, all application materials (this includes official test scores and recommendations) must be received by December 1.
 The Graduate Admissions Committee will only review applications that are complete, so many applicants submit their applications early and make certain that those materials provided by other people or institutions, such as official test scores and letters of recommendation, are sent well before the deadline.

 Will it help if I submit my application more than a month before the deadline?